Philosophy teaches us to:

 - Appreciate complexity

-- Develop confidence and skill in expressing our own point of view
+- Develop confidence and skill in expressing our views

-- Recognize our biases and acknowledge that there are many ways to see the world.
+- Understand that there are many ways to see the world.

-Not every young student will become a professional philosopher, writing books and teaching in the academy.
+Not every young student will become a professional philosopher.
 But all students should have the opportunity to cultivate philosophical habits of mind, which nurture lifelong learning and encourage us to become more thoughtful friends, neighbors, and citizens, better able to meet the challenges of the 21st century.

 — Fourth grade student